RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US003 - As an HRM, I want to register a collaborator with a job and fundamental characteristics." as there must be at least one collaborator to be chosen for the team.
+* There is a dependency on "US003 - Register a collaborator and characteristics" as there must be at least one collaborator to be chosen for the team.
-* There is a dependency on "US004 - As an HRM, I want to assign one or more skills to a collaborator." - as there must be a way to update the collaborator's skills so that the system can create the best team possible.
+* There is a dependency on "US004 - Assign one or more skills" - as there must be a way to update the collaborator's skills so that the system can create the best team possible.

 ### 1.5 Input and Output Data